MacroMan/PHPTerminalProgressBar/README.md

 @usage - Include the class in your script.
 Create a new instance to start the progress bar and call update(); to update it.

-@example - Also see example.php which can be run from terminal
+@example - See example.php which can be run from terminal
 ```
 include('PHPTerminalProgressBar.php');